AALabonya/Donation-Campaign-Site/README.md

-# Donation-Campaign-Assignment
+# Donation-Campaign

-## Add at least 3 Project features.
+## Project features.
-The three Donation-Campaign project feature are given below:
+ Donation-Campaign project feature are given below:

 - This web page is dynamic.
 It is designed to be responsive that Users can access and use the donation system on different platforms like desktops, tablets, and smartphones.